Stackclash/5e-vault/1. DM Stuff/Session Journals/Curse of Strahd/S16 Dark Castle in the Storm.md

 ## What Happened
 - [[Izek Strazni]] and [[Ireena Kolyana]] stay in [[Van Richten's Tower]]
 - [[Ezmerelda Davenir]] leaves going east to find Richten
+- A rain storm begins as the party sees a castle in the distance
 - The party discovers [[Argynvostholt]] and begin exploring
+- [[Redgrave]] is plagued by half remembered memories of a previous life as a member of the order of the Silver Dragon
 - The party finds Savid who was looking for a missing Vistani girl and was hiding from all of the undead
+- Argynvost's spirit as a fire in the shape of a dragon says to the party, "My knights have fallen to darkness.
+Redeem them!
+Show them the light they have lost!
+Light the high tower’s beacon and let the ideals of the Order shine upon Barovia once again!"
+- Argynvost was a silver dragon and the leader of the order of the Silver Dragon
 - The party confronts and fights the mournful 3
 - [[Redgrave]] is able to convince the [[5.
 Mechanics/Bestiary/Undead/Revenant|Revenant]] that they come in peace
 - The party is brought before [[Vladimir Horngaard]] and was told that [[4.
 World Almanac/NPCs/Strahd Von Zarovich|Strahd Von Zarovich's]] suffering must not end